Starbucks Day of Action

 Last Saturday, 26th October, groups across the UK went into their local Starbucks to make their stammered voices heard.

 It was all part of the 'Starbucks Day of Action', sparked off by our campaign to make coffee shops more stammer-friendly.
-Of all the major coffee chains we reached out to, only Starbucks wasn't getting back to us.
+We sent our guide 'Stammering & Coffee Shops', which you can open here or download below, to all the major coffee chains, with recommendations to increase inclusivity in their stores.
+Only Starbucks didn't engage with to us.

 In response, Stammering Pride advocates Patrick Campbell, Naheem Bashir and Laura Lascău called for people across the UK to visit Starbucks on Saturday and order something, making stammered voices heard and raising awareness of the barriers people who stammer face.
 Backed by STAMMA, groups in Liverpool, Glasgow, Doncaster and Grimsby headed to their local branches.